anaclaudialemos/drugstore_sales_prediction/README.md

 </details><br>

 ## Solution Strategy
-The adopted solution strategy is based on the CRISP-DM method (Cross Industry Standard Process for Data Mining).
-This is a cyclical and flexible methodology for solving problems involving large volumes of data that enables the rapid delivery of value to the business teams.
-Below is an illustration of the main steps of the solution strategy.
+The adopted solution is based on the CRISP-DM method (Cross Industry Standard Process for Data Mining), a cyclical and flexible methodology for solving problems involving large volumes of data that enables the rapid delivery of value to the business teams.
+Below is an illustration of the main steps of the solution.

 <p align="center"> <img width="600" src="images/crisp_dm_based_process.png"/> </p>

 As can be seen from the topics above, part of this process has already been covered: the business problem, the business understanding, and the data collection -- which in this fictitious scenario is a .csv file from a Kaggle competition, but could be a company database, a set of spreadsheets, or other sources.

 ## Data Preprocessing
-#### Data Description
+### 5.1 Data Description
-This step is important to understand how challenging the problem that is being solved, in terms of computing power needed, types of variables and variable transformation needs, amount of missing data and techniques for filling them, and to have a notion of magnitudes and limits through basic statistics.
+This step is important to understand how challenging the problem is in terms of computing power needed, types of variables and variable transformation needs, amount of missing data and techniques for filling them, and to have a notion of magnitudes and limits through basic statistics.

-#### Filling Missing Values
+### Filling Missing Values
-For this step a set of business assumptions were made.
+For this step a set of business assumptions were made (topic business assumptions).
 For `competition_distance` it was assumed that the nearest competitor is so far away that there is no competitor, so to fill in this missing data, a value much higher than the maximum value in `competition_distance` was used.
 Stores with no information in `promo2_interval` were considered these be stores that did not participate in the promotion, so the null was replaced by zero.

 Already thinking about feature engineering, for `competition_open_since_month` that was null, the sale date of that row was copied to `competition_open_since_month`.
 There are some variables that we derive from the time that is very important for representing behavior.
 One of them is "for a certain event, how long ago is it that another event occurs or has occurred?".
 If a store don't have a close competitor, it has a certain amount of sales, when a close competition opens up, those sales tend to drop because the customers split up.
-When that competition matures, sales grow again, but they don't stay at the same level as before a competitor.
-The same reasoning applies to `competition_open_since_year`, `promo2_since_week` and `promo2_since_year` -- how long has the promotion been going on when this sale happening?
+When that competition matures, sales grow again but don't stay at the same level as before a competitor.
+The same reasoning applies to `competition_open_since_year`, `promo2_since_week`, and `promo2_since_year` -- how long has the promotion been going on when is the sale happening?

-#### Feature Engineering
+### Feature Engineering
 For feature engineering, a mind map was made of what could influence sales and thus derive some features and hypotheses to get data insights from the exploratory data analysis, as well as verify the importance of these features for the machine learning model.
 The derived variables and their meanings can be found in Business Assumptions topic.

 <p align="center"> <img width="700" src="images/mind_map.png"/> </p>

-#### Variable Filtering
+### Variable Filtering
 Finally, a variable filtering was performed, removing variables considered irrelevant to the project, such as the days on which the stores were closed.
 Furthermore, variables that would not be available at the time of the prediction, such as the number of customers, were excluded.

 ## Exploratory Data Analysis